zvansom/bootstrap-mockups/readme.md

 # Bootstrap Mockup

 Bootstrap's pre-defined classes allow developers to quickly create prototypes of web pages.
-Let's try mocking an actual site using Bootstrap.
+These prototypes can then be customized with additional CSS.
+Let's try prototyping the layout for an actual site using Bootstrap.

 ## Getting Started